 Keep Your Door Track Clear

 You’d be surprised how many calls we get on mishaps caused by something getting caught in a track — say the handle or a broom or a hockey stick.
+Even beyond that, dust, grime, pebbles, and other obstructions can get lodged in.
 It’s easy for a garage to get out of hand.
-Make sure to keep all storage items away from the door.
-It’s too easy for things to get caught and cause serious damage.
+Make sure to keep all storage items away from the door and spend time ensuring the area is clean It’s too easy for things to get caught and cause serious damage.
 In fact, that’s one of the most common reasons we’ve had to replace a garage door track.

 Inspect Your Rollers

-If a roller breaks, your garage door won’t open.
+As you use your garage door, your rollers will eventually wear out.
+You might not even realize that your rollers are damaged until you need to conduct a repair, like a garage door going off track.
+If a roller breaks, your garage door probably won’t open or will give you serious issues that you can’t ignore.
 It’s as simple as that.
-Fortunately, you can usually see a bad roller starting to break down.
-Carefully inspect your rollers from time to time.
-Look for any brittleness or cracking.
+Fortunately, you can usually see a bad roller starting to break down if you know what to look for.
+Carefully inspect your rollers from time to time and look for any brittleness or cracking.
 If something concerns you, call a professional to have it replaced.
+If you try to fix your rollers while your door is off track or not closing, you could potentially damage the door even further.

 Don’t Put Off Repairs

 Garage door repairs are like teeth problems — the longer you put them off, the more expensive they’ll get.
 Call a professional for a closer inspection.
-Some issues — like a garage door off track — can cause expensive damage if you don’t fix it quick.
+Some issues — like a garage door off track — can cause expensive damage if you don’t fix them quickly.
+Not to mention how prolonging garage door repairs can pose a significant security or safety risk.
+It would be unfortunate for your door to slam on your cas you’re backing out, or for your door to be stuck open, inviting nefarious individuals to invade your home.
+Be pragmatic and get your repairs done as soon as possible.